Program Area "Oral Corpora"

 - The aim of the ANR-DFG project "Segmentation of Oral Corpora (SegCor)" is to develop methods for the segmentation of spoken language, which are adequate both for the linguistic analysis of spontaneous speech on different levels, and for automatic processing with NLP tools.

-- The dissertation project "POS für(s) FOLK - Part-of-Speech-Tagging of spontaneous speech data" is concerned with methods for automatically annotating oral corpora with POS tags.
+- The dissertation project "POS für(s) FOLK - Part-of-Speech-Tagging of spontaneous speech data" has created methods for automatically annotating oral corpora with POS tags.

 - The project "Accessing multimodal spoken language corpora: cross-linking and user-group specific differentiation" (ZuMult) is funded in the LIS program of the DFG.
 ZuMult is a cooperation between the Program Area "Oral Corpora", the Hamburg Centre for Language Corpora (University of Hamburg) and the Herder Institute (University of Leipzig).
 It aims at building a common architecture for accessing oral corpus data and developing access methods for these data which are tailored to the needs of specific user groups.